 Basal cell carcinoma (BCC) of the skin is a common neoplasm, related to exposure to sunlight.
 BCC has also been known as basal cell epithelioma, reflecting the fact that this neoplasm infrequently metastasizes.
 It can be locally aggressive, but rarely metastasizes.
-While certain factors can result in higher-grade behavior, in most cases earlier detection and treatment have made extensive local invasion and destructiion from this neoplasm a thing of the past.
+While certain factors can result in higher-grade behavior, in most cases early detection and treatment have made extensive local invasion and destruction from this neoplasm a thing of the past.

 Professor & Head

 Rutgers University New Jersey Medical School

 RAS declares that he has no competing interests.
 RAS is an author of a number of references cited in this monograph.

 Professor Robert A. Schwartz would like to gratefully acknowledge Dr James R. DeBloom and Dr Drazen Jukic, the previous contributors to this monograph.
 JRD and DJ declare that they have no competing interests.

 Homerton University Hospital NHS Foundation Trust